grinnell-cs/csc151-images/_mps/combining-images.md

 Should we at least one edge case in each set of tests?

 > Preferably.
 You must have edge cases if you want to earn an E.

+### Part 1

+### Part 2

+I have a very long `cond` statement for `more-shapes`.
+Do you have a recommendation for how to make my code a bit more concise?

+> I'd break the problem up into "shapes that need two values", "shapes that need three values", and "shapes that need four values", writing a procedure for each one.

+### Part 3

+### Part 4

+I have a great idea that requires using two images rather than one.
+Can I have `shifting-perspectives` use two images?

+> You can make an alternate version of `shifting-perspectives` (with a different name) that takes two images as parameters.
+But you should also have one that takes only one image.
+At worst, you can have it call your two-image version with two copies of the same image.

 ### Miscellaneous